Eravity/Grindly_API/RENDER_DEPLOYMENT.md

 ### 2. Deployment Configuration

 This project includes a `render.yaml` file for easy deployment.
 Render will automatically:
-- Install dependencies with `npm install`
+- Install dependencies with `npm ci`
-- Build the TypeScript code with `npm run build`
+- Build the TypeScript code to JavaScript in the `dist/` folder with `npm run build`
-- Start the server with `npm start`
+- Start the server with `node dist/server.js`

+**Important**: The `dist/` folder is not committed to Git (it's in .gitignore), so Render builds it during deployment.

 ### 3. Manual Deployment Steps